toamitkumar/blog-post/content/post/2022-01-02-building-engineering-financial-services.md

 Have one single source of truth - multiple sources create process mess - agile backlog, source code, customer identity are just a few examples.

 ###### 4. Be Predictable
 Predictability is one of the biggest challenges I have seen in software build.
+There are two parts to predictability:
+- code should do what it looks like it does (when you read the code or read the tests).
+It should be deterministic and observable
+- feature releases should be visible.
 Questions like, when will this feature be ready for production, is very common.
 It is a hard problem to solve, however, without predictability, it becomes difficult for other functions in the organisation — Sales or GTM or compliance, to plan for releases.
 It becomes imperative to make sure we build the setup **as transparent and as predictable** as possible.

 ###### 5. Build X-as-a-service mindset
 Invest in building the mindset of internal service providers.
 This is an extension of the {{< link_target_blank href="https://api-university.com/blog/the-api-mandate/" title="Jeff Bezos API Mandate" >}} where he declared that all communication between teams should happen using APIs.
 Enforce teams to build components that can be reused or consumed as a service.
 This is deeply related to one of the DK Values: **Customer Centricity**.